 - On the side wall.
 This is usually a longer bar positioned horizontally.

 - By the faucet handles (or near them).
 Again, another small bar positioned vertically.
+A 12 inch bar like this one should suffice.

 I repeat, these are standard positions.
 I would recommend to test it out with the person who will be using them.